bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Subject were also instructed to abstain from caffeine, alcohol and nicotine, and have regular sleep schedule (bed-time 10PM-1AM, wake-time 7AM-10AM) and avoid taking daytime nap for the duration of the study.
 Instruction compliance was controlled by non-dominant hand wrist actigraphy (Actiwatch 2, Philips Respironics, Andover, MA, USA) for the week preceding and the duration of the experiment.

+This study protocol was approved by the Research Ethics Board of the “Regroupement en Neuroimagerie du Québec” (RNQ).
+All subjects provided written informed consent and received financial compensation for their participation.

 ### Behavioral experiment